akopsykokwak/mamo-bot-test/README.md

 # mamo-bot-test

-Repository of personal discord bot.
+Repository of personal discord bot(test).
 Using Node.js and Discord.js